mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 #### Injecting the Launch service into the Detail component

-Now, head back to the Details component, and inject the Launch service:
+Now, head back to the Detail component, and inject the Launch service:

 ```javascript
 import { Component, OnInit } from "@angular/core";